jessstringham/dovekie/README.md

 uses the floor of `seed` to create a pseudo-random number. `seed offset` is conveninent shorthand if you want multiple different random numbers from the same source.

 # Dev

+I usually run `npm run dev` to watch the javascript/rust and build the bundle, and then I can run `python -m http.server 8000` in the folder and go look at `examples/basic.html` or whatever file.